 Medical Insurance Billing and Office Administration students are given practical hands-on instruction in areas such as:

 - Customer services

 - And many other related areas

-In addition to the core Medal Insurance Billing and Office Administration training, Ross Medical Education Center goes a step above and provides instruction in networking techniques, tools to write a professional resume, and interview strategies.
+In addition to the core Medical Insurance Billing and Office Administration training, Ross Medical Education Center also provides instruction regarding networking techniques, tools to write a professional resume, and interview strategies.